oracle-livelabs/adb/shared/develop-rag-apps/use-select-ai-demo/use-select-ai-demo.md

 ## Task 2: Review the Oracle MovieStream Internal Support Website

-Oracle MovieStream business has an internal website with support information.
+Oracle MovieStream business has an internal website with support information that the users can use.
 We're going to make it easy to ask questions from that support site using vectors.

 1. Navigate to the Moviestream Support web site.
 Copy the following URL and then paste it in a new Web browser window or tab.